-Lamb is a founding member of New Hampshire Furniture Masters Association, a group of furniture makers dedicated to producing handmade furniture of unsurpassed quality in a variety of styles while cultivating awareness of both their work and of N.H.’s furniture-making traditions.
+Lamb is a founding member of the New Hampshire Furniture Masters Association, a group of furniture makers dedicated to producing handmade furniture of unsurpassed quality in a variety of styles while cultivating awareness of both their work and of N.H.’s furniture-making traditions.
 Lamb’s work has won numerous design awards and has been featured in the Wall Street Journal, Traditional Home Magazine, the New York Times and N.H.
 Home Magazine, as well as on N.H.
 Chronicle, N.H.
 Outlook and others.

-Lamb hopes to use his position as Artist Laureate to promote New Hampshire’s fine arts and crafts industry, our legacy of craftsmanship and the supportive environment for self-employed artists in the state.
+Lamb is striving to use his position as Artist Laureate to promote New Hampshire’s fine arts and crafts industry, our legacy of craftsmanship and the supportive environment for self-employed artists in the state.
 “People talk about ‘the New Hampshire Advantage,” says Lamb.
 “The arts and crafts in New Hampshire are a huge part of that.
 New Hampshire is tradition; we hold on to what’s important.
 The U.S. looks to New England, and then to New Hampshire, for what’s important when it comes to traditional crafts.”

 "David Lamb is a talented artist whose contributions have enriched the New Hampshire arts community," commented Governor Lynch.
 "We are fortunate to have David serve as artist laureate where he will have the opportunity to enrich the lives of others both through his art and also as a mentor to our state's emerging artists."